sglavoie/dev-helpers/README.md

-# Simple Python Utilities
+# Utilities for Developers

-This repository contains a growing list of scripts that I ended up coding to solve very specific problems.
+This repository contains a growing list of scripts/utilities that I ended up coding to solve very specific problems.
 May you benefit from one or more of those!